vinay-sj/python-flask-microservices/README.md

 1. Reduced time to provision - If we manually try to provision the infrastructure it takes days to get the configuration.
 Besides such a setup is prone to errors.
 Terraform reduces the provision time to few minutes.
 In our case it is just 55 sec.
 2. Reduced development cost - Easy to replicate the infrastructure without much hassle.
 It makes creation of dev, quality, prod evnvironments easier.
 3. Eases colleboration in infrastructure management - If there is a team of devops working on teh infrastructure.
 The code helps everyone to collborate and work together with ease.
+2. Docker: //TODO info about what it is and adv of it
+3. Datadog for monitoring and synthetic test //TODO info about what it is and adv of it
+4. AWS //TODO info about what it is and adv of it

+## Usecases of each of the technology in our project

+### Terraform

+* In our project we have used terraform for
+  1. Setup the jenkins server as EC2 instance.
+  2. Setup the deployment infrastructure (EC2 instance).
+* Automate the creation of datadog dashboard for monitoring purpose.
+* Automate the synthetic test and monitor creation.

 2. Docker: //TODO More info to add here